nomic-ai/gpt4all/README.md

 Run on an M1 Mac (not sped up!)

+## Contributing
+GPT4All welcomes contribution, involvment, and discussion from the open source community!
+Please see CONTRIBUTING.md and follow the issue, bug report, and PR markdown templates.

+**Note**: Please make sure to tag all of the above with relevant project identifiers

 ### Chat Client
 Run any GPT4All model natively on your home desktop with the auto-updating desktop chat client.
 See website for exaustive list of models.